MrFrey75/UniverseBuilder/docs/CONTRIBUTING.md

-# 🤝 Contributing to WorldBuilder
+# 🤝 Contributing to UniverseBuilder

-Thank you for your interest in contributing to WorldBuilder!
+Thank you for your interest in contributing to UniverseBuilder!
 We welcome contributions from everyone—whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements.

 This guide will help you get started and ensure a smooth contribution process.